center-for-learning-management/moodle-local_edusupport/README.md

 ### Choose your support forums

 Now you need to create at least one course with one general forum and mark it as a supportforum in the course settings of each course (only site administrators can do that).
+You can also decide here if a forum is marked as site wide supportforum.
+Only 1 forum can be set as site wide supportforum.
+If you enable it, all users that open the "help"-modal will be automatically enrolled into that course with the student-role and a group for that user will be created.
+This ensures private communication in that supportforum, so it is recommended to set the groupmode to "separated groups" in that forum.

 ![Choose support forums](/doc/chooseforums.png)